-• This pizza has animal cheese on it along with the animal-free sausage. they should have called it the half and half pizza.
+• The pizza in the ad photo has animal cheese on it along with the animal-free sausage.
+They should have called it the half and half pizza instead of Beyond Pizza.

 TAFC Review: Steve emailed me a link to Pizza Hut that now was selling the Beyond Sausage Pizza.
 There’s a Pizza Hut right across the street.
 Years ago Pizza Hut came out with this vegan variation of their pizza, where they drizzled Balsamic glaze over the top of a cheeseless, meatless pizza.
 I walked over to have a look and they never heard of it.
 The people working didn’t even know what vegan was.
 I figured it was a franchise store, so never went back.
 The outside was an eye sore in the area.
 It looked like they were dumping their trash into the trash bin at the bus stop and it made a mess, always overflowing.

 Anyway, I tell Steve, why don’t you go take a look and see if they have it.
 Sure enough they did.
 What a shocker!
 So there is hope for the neighborhood.

 Steve ordered the Great Beyond minus the banana peppers and cheese.
 Pan pizza.
 It was surprisingly good.

 Although I prefer a thinner crust, and next time I’ll get the hand-tossed, the dough was airy and puffed up around the edges.

 Steve thought there was too much sauce and not enough oil, so next time we’ll go light on the sauce and add our own extra virgin olive oil at home.
 For decades now people have been served pizza with not much oil, which to me is part of the enjoyment of it.
 Red and greasy.
 Good oil though.

 We had some Follow Your Heart parmesan cheese (plant), so dusted the top and microwaved it for about 15 seconds, so as not to toughen up the dough.